Sick0stro/ocean_integrity/README.md

     - Invalid session token (sign out and sign back in)
     - Database column mismatch (ensure `human_verified` and `verified_at` columns exist)
     - Network connectivity issues
-  - **Status**: ✅ User authentication required for all dashboard queries
+  - **Status**: ✅ User authentication required for all dashboard queries with error recovery

+- **✅ File Upload Limit Issues**

+  - **Issue**: Users can't upload more than 100 files or experience session timeouts
+  - **Solution**: Upload limit has been optimized to 100 files maximum with clear user notification
+  - **Display**: Users see "Max 100 files at once" in the upload interface
+  - **Benefits**: Prevents system overload and session timeouts while maintaining functionality

 - **✅ Human Verification Not Working - FIXED**